parth721/dyn_webpage/README.md

 });

   ```
-  Explanation : <br> a post request is made.  which contains a callback function in which  we try to store the value form newName(ejs) to newName(const).  <br>The {} argument in findOneAndUpdate() finds the first document that matches any criteria, allowing us to update the existing name.
+  Explanation : <br> when the form submits a post request is triggered (see index.ejs).  which contains a callback function in which  we try to store the value form newName(ejs) to newName(const).  <br>The {} argument in findOneAndUpdate() finds the first document that matches any criteria, allowing us to update the existing name.
 The { upsert: true, new: true } options indicate that if no document is found, a new document should be created (upsert: true), and the updated document should be returned (new: true).
 <br>After the update is complete, the client is redirected back to the root route '/', triggering a GET request to display the updated name on the webpage.